 You can read more about templating your content in the Templating section of the documentation.
 There you will find explanations and examples of how to template each content field type.

-6. Take advantage of previews and edit buttons
+6. Take advantage of Previews and the Prismic Toolbar

 And your Prismic journey begins!